ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 #### Test Framework

 - Moved the Project Test Suite execution to a single JVM.
 Changed from running each Test Suite in a JVM instance.
-This Improves the user experience when debugging tests.
+This improves the user experience when debugging tests.
 It no longer prompts to debug each test suite of a project.
 - Support for seamless integration of CICD tools by adding inbuilt path fixes to the Jacoco XML generated for Ballerina packages.

 #### Debugger